The UNT IRB defines its scope of oversight jurisdiction to include studies falling in the following categories:

 A Single IRB ("sIRB) is the IRB of record, selected on a study-by-study basis, which provides the ethical review and related administrative coordination for all sites participating in a multi-institutional study and assumes responsibility for all human participant research compliance.
 Under the revised (2018) Common Rule, federally-funded multi-institution studies, with few exceptions, are required to use an sIRB for review and approval of cooperative studies conducted in the United States.
 This applies to all cooperative study application and contract proposals submitted on or after January 20, 2020.
 For NIH studies, a version of the sIRB requirement has been in effect since January 2018.
 For applications submitted on or after January 25, 2018, NIH-funded multi-institutional studies involving non-exempt research must use an sIRB, when the same protocol is used at multiple domestic study sites.

-Any individual proposing to conduct research using any UNT property, facility, population, non-public information, or in collaboration with a UNT faculty, staff or student, who is not employed or affiliated with an institution that has an IRB.
+Any individual proposing to conduct research using any UNT property, facility, population, non-public information, or in collaboration with a UNT faculty, staff or student, who is not employed or affiliated with an institution that has an IRB covered under a Federal Wide Assurance (FWA).
 A researcher from another institution that has an IRB would not qualify under this definition.

 Institutions with an IRB